 National Asthma and Allergy Awareness Month

 Since 1984, the Asthma and Allergy Foundation of America (AAFA) has declared May to be “National Asthma and Allergy Awareness Month.”
-It is a peak season for people with asthma and allergies and a perfect time to educate patients, family, friends, co-workers, and others about these diseases.
+It is a peak season for people with asthma and allergies and a perfect time to educate patients, family, friends, co-workers, and other people about allergic diseases.

-More than 65 million Americans overall have asthma and allergies.
-Some people may have one or both of these conditions.
+More than 100 million people in the United States have asthma and/or allergies.
+Some people may have more than one of these conditions.